Surge protectors are all the same, right? Why do you need a special one for your garage?

 I really can’t say enough good things about the Yellow Jacket 5138.
 It’s solid enough so I never worry about accidentally hitting it or dropping something heavy on it accidentally.
 It’s got a high enough joule rating so it can take most surges that come its way.

-At just over $20 on Amazon, this is easily my favorite general use garage surge protector.
+At just over $20, this is easily my favorite general use garage surge protector.

 BESTTEN Workshop Surge Protector